MoulinLouis/carbon-treasure/README.md

 - The output will be written to the `./data/output.txt` file.

+- Logs of every moves made in the game are written on the `./data/log.txt`.

 ## Testing

 You can run the unit tests using the following command: